malenagoni/Weather-App/README.md

 # Weather-App

-The Weather-App was one of my first projects!
+The Weather-App was one of my first projects that I did at Henry bootcamp !
 I hope you like it ☀️

 I used HTML, CSS, Bootstrap, JavaScript, ReactJS and consumed an API.